dcluet/Lipid_Droplets_Detector/README.md

 **Thresholds between particles**: As this program is designed to perform analyses on stack images, it requires to remove duplicates of a same particle present on several slices.
 For this purpose the macro requires **minimal xy and z distances** to distinguish two separated particles. **Concerning the duplicates, only the largest one will be conserved.**

-**Parameters of the initial low-resolution scan**: In order to precisely detect all particles of interest and their shape, the program iteratively uses the [“Max-Entropy” threshold method](https://www.sciencedirect.com/science/article/pii/0734189X85901252).
+**Parameters of the initial low-resolution scan**: In order to precisely detect all particles of interest and their shape, the program iteratively enhance the **solidity** of the bright particles using the `Gaussian Blur...` and `Maximum...` treatments.
+The [“Max-Entropy” threshold method](https://www.sciencedirect.com/science/article/pii/0734189X85901252), then permits to detect the **particles of interest**.
 Thus at each iteration the program identify the brightest particles.
 They are stored in the `ROI manager` and removed from the image to allow the detection of less bright particles during the next iteration.
 This approach permits to precisely characterize the shape and size of the particles, but requires to remove any false positive bright particle.
 In this aim a first low resolution analysis detects even extremely big particles (**Maximal surface**) but with a minimal threshold (**Minimal surface**).

 *Note that these two parameters are presented in microns in the GUI, but are expressed in pixels (as seen by the user, when performin visual inspection) in the `settings.csv` file.*